 To help you to understand your SRA obligations in relation to keeping clients' information confidential.

-This guidance advises you on your regulatory obligations and does not include advice on requirements in data protection legislation such as subjects' rights in relation to personal data, the basis on which you can process or use data and periods of data retention.
+This guidance advises you on your regulatory obligations.
+It does not include specific advice on requirements in relation to data protection legislation such as; subjects' rights in relation to personal data, the basis on which you can process or use data and periods of data retention.
 You should seek your own advice on these issues.